Endimyonn/Rentime/README.md

 ## License
 Rentime is licensed under the Apache 2.0 license.
 As such, you're mostly free to do whatever you want with it, as long as the notice header included at the top of `Rentime.rpy` remains unaltered.
-See the "LICENSE" file or go [here](http://www.apache.org/licenses/LICENSE-2.0) for more info what you can and cannot do.
+See the "LICENSE" file or go [here](http://www.apache.org/licenses/LICENSE-2.0) for more info on what you can and cannot do.